Azure IoT Edge security manager

-IoT Edge security daemon operates with the highest integrity possible within the defense capability of any given root of trust hardware.
+The IoT Edge security daemon operates with the highest integrity possible within the defense capability of any given root of trust hardware.
 With proper integration, the root of trust hardware measures and monitors the security daemon statically and at runtime to resist tampering.

 Physical access is always a threat to IoT devices.
 Hardware root of trust plays an important role in defending the integrity of the IoT Edge security daemon.
-Hardware root of trust come in two flavors:
+Hardware root of trust come in two varieties:

 - secure elements for the protection of sensitive information like secrets and cryptographic keys.